Common mistakes for executors to avoid

 Becoming personally liable for debts or taxes

 If there are debts of the estate, or taxes owed, then these must be paid before the final distribution of the estate.
+It is a serious mistake for executors to become liable personally.

 If you don’t pay the debts and taxes, and the estate is distributed, then you can be liable to pay.
 You can try to claw money back from beneficiaries, but more than likely you’ll end up paying out of your own pocket in this case.